 engine to cool

-The radiator is responsible for dropping the temperature of the engine coolant
+is responsible for dropping the temperature of the engine coolant and can fail

-car goes down the road which is constantly bombarded with debris such as; dirt,
+car hugs the road it is constantly being bombarded with debris such as dirt,

-hair, leaves and bugs to name a few, the cooling fins become plugged stopping air travel through the radiator core causing the engine to overheat.
+hair, leaves, trash and bugs to name a few.
+Because of this cooling fins can

+become plugged stopping air flow through the radiator core causing the engine to overheat.
 This

 condition can be hard to detect because the air conditioner condenser sits in

-tube.
-When a radiator plugs internally these tubes become clogged with calcium
+When a radiator plugs internally these tubes become clogged due to lack of

 gradually over time and will be more noticeable when climbing a grade or in warmer